 I arrived in Uruguay about three weeks ago and decided to first travel around the country, as far and wide as possible.
-Before that, I was writing a travel guide together with a Real Digital Nomad™ (someone who travels and works from a laptop and has enough money not to hitchhike) about Buenos Aires.
+Before that, I was writing a travel guide together with Real Digital Nomad™ (someone who travels and works from a laptop and has enough money not to hitchhike) and partner Jonas about Buenos Aires.

 Only a few people know this about me, but here it is: I’ve always wanted to write a travel guide.
 In fact, after I started traveling more often in 2012, my first new ‘dream’ job after wanting to be an accountant was to be a writer for Lonely Planet.
 I shit you not.
 Having invested quite a lot in owning a Lonely Planet collection for all the silly little trips I took while still being a full-time student, I thought this would be a Great Career™.
 I loved these guides back then.
 Even when a friend gave me shit for using them because he thought Lonely Planet is trash.

 What bothers me most about Lonely Planet?
 In the back of the guide, there’s always this little heading “Hitchhiking”.
 The paragraph starts with something like “Lonely Planet never recommends hitchhiking…” and then it continues saying the typical scary nonsense meant to keep you from doing things.
 Travel has liberated my mind from a lot of shitty thought patterns, but those travel guides are often in no way helpful in achieving that.